NexStops

 Route data Until account deletion

-Marketplace listings Until deletion or 90 days inactivity
+Marketplace listings Until deletion or 90 days of inactivity

 Monitoring / error logs 30 days raw, 90 days aggregated